Jump directly to the page content

 • see the Templates for Example 1

-AI disclosure and labeling: Further information
+AI disclosure and dacumentation: Further information

 The debate about disclosure, documentation and labeling options for AI use in academic writing is in full swing.
 We have selected interesting resources, which can help you and your students in dealing with the topic.